xxispawn01xx/coursequery/replit.md

 ## Overview

-This is a comprehensive, privacy-focused real estate course analysis application that runs 100% locally using Mistral 7B and Whisper models.
-The application processes various document formats (PDFs, DOCX, PPTX, EPUB, videos/audio) and provides an AI-powered Q&A interface for course materials without any external API calls.
+This is a comprehensive, privacy-focused real estate course analysis application that runs 100% offline using local AI models.
+The application processes various document formats (PDFs, DOCX, PPTX, EPUB, videos/audio) and provides an AI-powered Q&A interface for course materials without any external API calls, model downloads, or online dependencies.

 ## User Preferences